 Carnivores of Australia: Past, Present and Future explores Australia's unique predator communities from pre-historic, historic and current perspectives.
 It covers mammalian, reptilian and avian carnivores, both native and introduced to Australia.
 It also examines the debate surrounding how best to manage predators to protect livestock and native biodiversity.

-Readers will benefit from the most up-to-date synthesis by leading researchers and managers in the field of carnivore biology.
+Wildlife managers, academics and postgraduate students will benefit from the most up-to-date synthesis by leading researchers and managers in the field of carnivore biology.
 By emphasising Australian carnivores as exemplars of flesh-eaters in other parts of the world, this book will be an important reference for researchers, wildlife managers and students worldwide.

 Winner of a 2015 Whitley Awards Certificate of Commendation for Zoological Text.